Computing return times or return periods with rare event algorithms: Return times sampled with the Adaptive Multilevel Splitting algorithm

+with $\alpha = 1$ and $\epsilon = 1/2$.
+The correlation time is $\tau_c = 1$ and the variance is $\sigma^2 = 1/2$.
+We now illustrate the use of the \ac{tams} algorithm for computing the return times $r(a)$ for the variable $X_t$ being larger than a threshold $a$.
+This amounts to choose the observable as $A(x) = x$.
+We use the \ac{tams} algorithm described in~\ref{sec:amsalgo_rettimes} with a score function $\xi(x,t) = x$.
+This choice of score function is motivated by the fact that the optimal score function is nearly independent of time, except on a small boundary layer, as explained in~\ref{sec:committor}, and that in dimension 1, the level set of $x$ will be the same as the level set of the static committor function.

+The algorithm relies on three numerical parameters : the length of the generated trajectories $T_a$, the maximum threshold value $a_{max}$ and the number of replicas $\nsample$.
+As explained in appendix~\ref{sec:AMSproperties}, the relative error depends on $\nsample$.
+Additionally, one has to choose $T_a \ll \tau_c$, as explained in section~\ref{sec:return_time_rare_events}.
+We see empirically that a good trade-off between this requirement and computational burden is to choose trajectories of length $T_a$ equal to a few correlation times.

-Figure~\ref{fig:return_time_AMS} shows the return time plot computed using $\nsample=100$ replicas, $T_a = 5 \tau_c$ and $a = 5$, using the method described in section~\ref{sec:amsalgo}.
-For comparison, figure~\ref{fig:return_time_AMS} also features the theoretical value, estimated by computing the mean first-passage time (see appendix~\ref{sec:MeanFirstPassageOU}), and the estimate obtained from a direct sampling with the same computational cost as the \ac{ams} run.
-For events with $r(a) \simeq \tau_c$, the error in the estimation of return times is linked to the fact that such events do not form a Poisson process, contrary to the assumption made to derive formula~\eqref{eq:Return_Times_Rare-1}.
-For events with return time $r(a) > 10^{12}$, statistical error could not be computed due to lack of data.
-Between those two regimes, return times are very well recovered by the \ac{ams} algorithm.
-Furthermore, figure~\ref{fig:return_time_AMS} clearly illustrates the computational gain from the \ac{ams} algorithm.
-Indeed, for the same computational cost as direct sampling, the use of the \ac{ams} in conjunction with estimate~\eqref{eq:Return_Time_Large_Deviation_Algorithm} gives access to return times for much rarer events: we can now accurately compute return times on the order of $10^{13}$, about seven orders of magnitude larger than direct sampling.
+Figure~\ref{fig:return_time_AMS} shows the return time plot computed using $\nsample=100$ replicas, $T_a = 5 \tau_c$ and $a = 7\sigma$, using the \ac{tams} in conjunction with the methodology described in section~\ref{sec:ams_returntimes}.
+For comparison, figure~\ref{fig:return_time_AMS} also features the theoretical value, estimated by computing the mean first-passage time (see appendix~\ref{sec:MeanFirstPassageOU}), and the estimate obtained from a direct sampling with the same computational cost as the \ac{tams} run.
+We see that return times are very well recovered by the \ac{ams} algorithm.
+Furthermore, figure~\ref{fig:return_time_AMS} clearly illustrates the computational gain from the \ac{tams} algorithm.
+Indeed, for the same computational cost as direct sampling, the use of the \ac{tams} algorithm gives access to return times for much rarer events: we can now accurately compute return times on the order of $10^{13}$, about seven orders of magnitude larger than direct sampling.

-Finally, it was checked that the relative error on the estimate of the return times scales like $\ln(r(a))/\nsample$, as predicted in appendix~\ref{sec:AMSproperties}.